burakongoren/burakongoren/README.md

 - 🔭 I’m currently working on web developing with HTML&CSS, JavaScript, Bootstrap, Jquery, PHP, MySQL, Apache
 - 🌱 I’m currently learning React.js
 - 💬 Ask me about my repositories.
-- 📫 How to reach me: linkedin.com/in/burakongoren/
+- 📫 How to reach me: <a href="linkedin.com/in/burakongoren/">My Linkedin profile</a>

 - ⚡ Let we learn HTML,CSS & JavaScript together with 50 Projects repo on my profile.